 tom hackett: sculpture

 Thirty constructed butyl rubber air sacs were installed in an arterial exhibition space at Edinburgh College of art.
-Each sac had a separate air donor who maintained its air pressure through blowing into an inflation tube.
-Notions of mass collective caring and
+Each sac had a separate volunteer air donor from the College community who maintained its air pressure through blowing into an inflation tube.

 Each donor recorded their inflations and top ups on a quasi medical chart.
 Intermittent pink and blue light sources were installed along the chamber to create an implication of underlying viscerality.
+Curated by Diane Henderson.